google/or-tools/ortools/sat/doc/reference.md

 ```python
 CpSolver.SolveWithSolutionCallback(self, model, callback)
 ```
-Solves a problem and pass each solution found to the callback.
+Solves a problem and passes each solution found to the callback.
 ### SearchForAllSolutions
 ```python
 CpSolver.SearchForAllSolutions(self, model, callback)
 ```
 Search for all solutions of a satisfiability problem.

-This method searches for all feasible solution of a given model.
+This method searches for all feasible solutions of a given model.
 Then it feeds the solution to the callback.

 Note that the model cannot contain an objective.

-Args:
+**Args:**

-  model: The model to solve.
+- *model*: The model to solve.
-  callback: The callback that will be called at each solution.
+- *callback*: The callback that will be called at each solution.

-Returns:
+**Returns:**
-  The status of the solve: FEASIBLE if some solutions have been found, INFEASIBLE if the solver has proved there are no solution, and OPTIMAL if all solutions have been found.
+  The status of the solve:
+  * FEASIBLE if some solutions have been found
+  * INFEASIBLE if the solver has proved there are no solution
+  * OPTIMAL if all solutions have been found

 ### Value
 ```python
 CpSolver.Value(self, expression)
 ```
-Returns the value of an linear expression after solve.
+Returns the value of a linear expression after solve.
 ### BooleanValue
 ```python
 CpSolver.BooleanValue(self, literal)